Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

-In Varmland (Sweden), Freight and Integrated waterway management and planning was one topic – with flood risk management being the other.
+In Varmland (Sweden), this Freight and Integrated waterway management and planning was one topic – with flood risk management being the other.
 WF partners were able to witness issues first hand during their boat trip on the vast Lake Vanern.

 The first visit was to Vojvodina (Serbia) back in May.
 This meeting looked at the EU’s Danube strategy and how commercial and recreational development in their particular region can be achieved.
-Partners contributed their experiences in tourism, heritage marketing and multifunctional use of waterways.
+Partners contributed their experiences in tourism, side effects heritage marketing and multifunctional use of waterways.
 See television report here http://www.youtube.com/watch?v=YNYkzls3jz0

-Prior to that visits had been held in Wales, where promotion of heritage sites such as the World Heritage Site, the Pontcysyllte Aqueduct (click here http://vimeo.com/2267361 to see how it was built) and management of waterway ecology were discussed, and in Lille (France) where partners examined the subjects of governance and the involvement of stakeholders.
+Prior to that visits had been held in Wales, online where promotion of heritage sites such as the World Heritage Site, the Pontcysyllte Aqueduct (click here http://vimeo.com/2267361 to see how it was built) and management of waterway ecology were discussed, and in Lille (France) where partners examined the subjects of governance and the involvement of stakeholders.

 One transfer visit was combined with a Waterways for Growth www.waterwaysforgrowth.eu project meeting.
 This was held in Telemark (Norway) where partners could not only talk with members of this important waterways project, but also see for themselves how waterway based businesses are encouraged to develop in the region and the marketing initiatives they adopt.